AlexxNica/poldham.github.io/_posts/2015-6-4-tableau-patents.md

 To take working with Tableau on pizza patents on your own here are some tips.

-1. You already know how to use tableau to create a map of publication countries.
+1. You already know how to use Tableau to create a map of publication countries.
 2. The pizza source file contains a set of publication numbers.
-Try creating a visualisation with the publication numbers, looking in the pizza source file for a set of URL and then exploring what can be done with `Worksheet > Action` with that URL.
+Try a) creating a visualisation with the publication numbers, b) looking in the pizza source file for a set of URL and then exploring what can be done with `Worksheet > Action` with that URL.
 3. In dashboards consider using one field as a filter for another field (such as applicant and title).
 What data source or data sources would you need to do that?
 4. What kinds of stories does the pizza data tell us and how might we visualise them using the information provided on applicants and its subset Applicants IPCs?

 If you get stuck, and it does take time to become familiar with Tableau's potential, perhaps try exploring this [workbook on synthetic biology](https://public.tableau.com/profile/poldham#!/) and the use of Tableau images in this article [PLOS ONE article](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034368).
+As a tip, try clicking on the bars and then the titles to understand Actions.
 Downloading workbooks prepared by others can be a very good way of learning the tips and tricks of tableau visualisation and dashboarding.

 If you would like to download the pizza workbook it is [here](https://public.tableau.com/profile/wipo.open.source.patent.analytics.manual#!/vizhome/pizzapatents/Overview).